Flight test notes from N599GK, 28 Jan 2012, Arlington, WA

 After years of successful soaring, Brad and the Tetra-15 made the cover of Soaring magazine in March 2018.
 Way to go, Brad!

 After repairs were completed from a hard landing and main gear collapse, Brad Hill sold his Tetra-15/HP-24 to Florin Botezatu in 2021.
 Florin requested a test flight, since the aircraft had not flown since the repairs.
-After a condition check was completed, I flew the Tetra-15/HP-24 on 27 July 2021, with most systems working correctly, other than an inoperative airspeed indicator.
+After a condition check was completed, I flew the Tetra-15/HP-24 on 27 July 2021, with most systems working correctly in-flight, other than an inoperative airspeed indicator.
 Handling felt great, and after a smooth tow, thermaling turns, slow flight and speed calibration with pitch and an iPhone app displaying groundspeed, I flew a normal approach and landing for a smooth touchdown and no main landing gear issues.
 After an easy fix to the airspeed issues, Florin completed his own first flight on 31 July 2021.
 The Tetra-15 soars again, enjoy your new bird, Florin!